mcdojl4/web1Assessment/README.md

 Currently you can only navigate through the home and shop pages.
 In the future i plan to have a filter feature to make it easier for the customers to filter what they want.
 Aswell as a shopping cart making it possible to functionally use the website.

 # Known issues
 Issues i currently have are the websites positions changing when the website is made smaller.

-Another is
+# Road map
+The current road map is finishing the general functions of the website to make it a functioning store.
+Then focus on getting the javascript on the home page correct.